 Firstly, make sure your financial statements are in great shape.
+This is especially important if you are applying for a merchant account.
 Chargeback and refund levels should be low monthly.
 Reduce the number of chargebacks by making sure your customer’s recognize the charge on their credit card bill.
-Your billing descriptor should be easily identifiable on your high-converting checkout page.
-(For more advice on high-converting checkout pages, click here.)
+Your billing descriptor should be easily identifiable on your order page.

 2. You have little to no processing history

 Are you a startup online business?
 Do you have little to no processing history?
 You could be considered a high-risk merchant.

 Some merchants face a lot of scrutiny from payment providers, which can delay your business’ ability to start processing.
 Rather than panic, develop a good relationship with a merchant service provider.
 DirectPayNet has over a decade of experience in the high-risk merchant account market.
 Partner with experts like us that already have good banking relationships.

 We’ve seen and heard our fair share of horror stories.
 We’ve met merchants who were given false promises.
 Merchants hit with excessively high transaction processing rates.
 And merchants robbed by so-called reliable payment service providers.
 Do your research!

 Additionally, some banks will ask for more details about your business.
 Have a brief, but solid, business plan summarizing your model, how you intend to market your products, plus realistic projections.
 Given you have a limited business history, your personal credit and banking information can be a source for starting a positive banking relationship.
 Also, having a clear corporate structure for your business is helpful.

 3. You have high-ticket items and monthly volume